tsto3616/Nemabiome_Final/README.md

 # Nemabiome_Final
 Nemabiome validation study.

+Best to ignore the dump branch and jump straight to the nemabiome_master_file branch where it contains all the up to date stuff, doesn't contain the out of date errors or R files that have evolved with newer methods of analysis.

 The fastaq files can be found in this link: https://www.dropbox.com/scl/fo/hcj3uy5wrzjnkxlhcj8o5/h?dl=0&rlkey=5vblghon690x9ghp34o93xofs
 NOTE: must check if that link contains all files as I have run out of space on it despite deleting other folders.
 NOTE: reference sequences available in Nema_ref_ver3_at.fas.